Tomatoes - Spider Mites or Diseases?

 Target-like, sunken spots will sometimes develop on tomato branches and stems.
 Fruits other than tomatoes and some tubers can also develop this same disease.
 Spores are carried by the air and are a common cause of hay fever allergies.

 You can control this disease by planting resistant cultivars and soaking seed in a disinfecting solution such as a hydrogen peroxide mixture before planting.
 Soaking the seed in Garrett Juice also seems to work.
 Proper organic bed preparation helps greatly.
-Spray plants with Garrett Juice, treat soil with whole ground cornmeal and spray infected plants with BioWash.
-Also sold as Plant Wash, Bio Wash sets up a condition on the plants that the disease organisms can't survive.
+Spray plants with Garrett Juice, treat soil with whole ground cornmeal and spray infected plants with a natural organic disease control product.

 .Forward this newsletter to family and friends and ask them to